electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 ### Resetting the `USB.Host`

 Resets the USB host see [USB.Host.reset API](DriverDevelopmentGuide.md#reset) .
-Can be used by application in response to unrecoverable error like driver not responding.
+Can be used by an application in response to unrecoverable error like a driver not responding.

 This method should clean up all drivers and devices with corresponding event listener notifications and finally make USB reconfiguration.

 It is not necessary to setup [setDriverListener](DriverDevelopmentGuide.md#setdriverlistenercallback) or [setDeviceListener](DriverDevelopmentGuide.md#setdevicelistenercallback) again, the same callback should get all notifications about re-attached devices and corresponding drivers state changes.
-Please note that as the drivers and devices are created again, they are going to be have addresses.
+Please note that as the drivers and devices are created again, they are going to have addresses.

 ```squirrel
 #require "USB.device.lib.nut:1.0.0"